-ONE DATA SET, MANY ANALYSTS 78.7 Twenty-nine research teams reached a wide variety of conclusions 11.5using different methods on the same data set to answer the same question (about football players' skin colour and red cards).
-Dark-skinned players four times more likely than Statistically significant light-skinned effect players to be given Non-significant a red card. effect Twice as likely Equally likely
+ONE DATA SET, MANY ANALYSTS

+Twenty-nine research teams reached a wide variety of conclusions using different methods on the same data set to answer the same question (about football players' skin colour and red cards).

+Dark-skinned players four times more likely than light-skinned players to be given a red card.